-Among Covered Workers with Copayments for a Physician Office Visit with a Primary Care Physician, Distribution of Copayments, 2006-2013 section seven
+Among Covered Workers with Copayments for a Physician Office Visit with a Primary Care Physician, Distribution of Copayments, 2006-2013

-\ Distribution is statistically different from distribution for the previous year shown (p<.05).
+^{} Distribution is statistically different from distribution for the previous year shown (p<.05).
+SOURCE: Kaiser/HRET Survey of Employer-Sponsored Health Benefits, 2006-2013.